Skip to content

-Since the advent of weather applications for radar following the second World War, engineers and operators have historically encountered a number of major challenges.
-From the accuracy of data processing to the maintenance and longevity of radar investments, the need has been clear for improved clutter suppression, automated calibration, maintenance and remote monitoring.
+Since the advent of weather applications for radar following the Second World War, engineers and operators have historically encountered several significant challenges.
+From data processing accuracy to radar investments' maintenance and longevity, the need has been clear for improved clutter suppression, automated calibration, maintenance, and remote monitoring.
 The points are especially critical when one or more radars are used as a primary data point for an integrated meteorological network.

 Automated Calibration

 A properly calibrated radar is essential to the success of meteorological organizations.
-An uncalibrated or poorly calibrated radar generates degraded base data, limiting the usefulness of the radar and contributing to erroneous weather forecasts.
+An uncalibrated or poorly calibrated radar generates degraded base data, limiting its usefulness and contributing to erroneous weather forecasts.
 When major storms are tracked across a network of radars, the combination of data required from several radars makes it crucial that the entire network is calibrated to a commonly known standard.
-In addition, since base data is used to generate products for rainfall estimation, hail detection, and rain/snow discrimination, large errors in the derived products can be caused by small errors in the base data.
+In addition, since base data is used to generate products for rainfall estimation, hail detection, and rain/snow discrimination, significant errors in the derived products can be caused by small mistakes in the base data.

 A team of Baron radar meteorologists and engineers had previously developed an innovative calibration routine for the nationwide dual-polarization upgrade to NEXRAD for the U.S. National Weather Service, Federal Aviation Administration, and Department of Defense, conducting a calibration routine during the approximately six-second period of antenna retrace following a completed volume scan.
 For the Gen3 series, that routine was adapted and enhanced to provide continuous automated bin-by-bin ZDR calibration